viesturz/klipper-toolchanger/tools_calibrate.md

 trigger_to_bottom_z: 0.25 # Offset from probe trigger to vertical motion bottoms out.
 # decrease if the nozzle is too high, increase if too low.

+idex_vars_macro: DC_VARS # Default not set.
+Allows exporting of offsets to gcode macro vars
+# Assumes the offsets are named "offset_x", etc. This allows IDEX setups to use the calibration
+# as a standalone component
 ```

 ### Clean your nozzles